fabian-vis/matching-app/README.md

 1. Inside your CLI copy this code: ```git clone https://github.com/fabian-vis/matching-app```

-2. cd to the project folder
+2. Cd to the project folder

 3. You can install the needed NPM packages by running this code inside your CLI: ```npm install```